Thomas Eugene Everhart: California Institute of Technology

 Everhart promoted efforts to hire more female faculty and increase the enrollment of women.
 In his final year at Caltech the number of women in the freshmen class was double that of the year he joined Caltech.

 Since 1998, Everhart has served as a trustee of the California Institute of Technology.
 He sits on the boards of directors of Raytheon and the Kavli Foundation, among others.

 Harvard University

-In 1999, Everhart was elected to a six-year terms as Overseer of Harvard University.
+In 1999, Everhart was elected to a six-year term as Overseer of Harvard University.
 In 2001 he became a member of the Overseers executive committee.
 He was one of three overseers who participated in the university's presidential search committee in 2000-01.
 In 2004, he was elected president of Harvard's Board of Overseers for 2004-05.

 Awards and honors

 Everhart has been elected to a number of scientific societies, including the following: